remla25-team21/operation/docs/continuous-experimentation.md

 - Two versions (`v1` and `v2`) are deployed in parallel as separate Kubernetes deployments.
 - Istio Gateway and VirtualService are both exposed via IngressGateway.
 - DestinationRules define subsets for `v1` and `v2`.
-- Canary routing (90/10 split) is enforced with sticky sessions using the `user` header.
+- Canary routing (50/50 split) is enforced with sticky sessions using the `user` header.
 - Consistent backend–frontend versioning ensured by matching routing headers.

+> [!NOTE]
+> In the production setup, the app service uses a 90/10 routing strategy.
+The 50/50 split is applied only during this experiment to ensure fair comparison of model usage between versions.

 ### Request Routing Flow
 User Request -> Istio’s Ingress Gateway -> VirtualService -> DestinationRule (`v1`/`v2` subset) -> versioned app pods.